Women in Surveying

 Our thanks to Professor Avril Maddrell for her help with this blog!

-You might have noticed that we haven’t included any women from our own branch of surveying, land and architectural surveying.
+You might have noticed that we haven’t included any women directly involved with the day-to-day work in our own branch of surveying, land and architectural surveying.
 That’s because we couldn’t find any.
 None.

 We’ve written about famous land surveyors before, but couldn’t find anything regarding women.
 If you have any stories, articles or information to share, get in touch with us via [email protected] and we’ll add them to this article!